 Preparing for the College Application Process

+Start preparing for this process when you are in the high school.
 Create a resume which lists your academic qualifications, extracurricular activities, and work experience, if any.
-The resume should portray you as a confident student and individual, and accentuate your high points.
+The resume should portray you as a confident person and accentuate your high points.
 Formulate it such that it becomes an important and effective tool in your application process.

 Bear in mind that every application will cost you an application fee, which is nonrefundable.
 Take help from your parents, and also from your friends who are already in college and will guide you in the right direction, or even your school counselor, who is probably the most conversant with your academic records.